 To be eligible for acceptance to the Ethnic Studies major, students must submit a College of Arts and Sciences Undergraduate Program Declaration Form.
 Consult with a faculty advisor before enrolling in courses toward the major.

 Requirements (36 total credits)

-Core Courses (16 credits are required for all tracks)
+Core Courses (16 credits are required for both tracks)